LukeWood/Toast/README.md

 The current mascot is taken from an image labeled for reuse with modification by Deviant Art user One-Sided-Pancake http://one-sided-pancake.deviantart.com/

+# Contact
+If anyone has any issues with this library please do not hesitate to open an issue on Github!
+Furthermore, if you have a feature suggestion do the same.  </br>
+For any other questions please email me at (lukewoodcs@gmail.com)[mailto:lukewoodcs@gmail.com]

 # MIT License

 Copyright (c) 2016 Luke Wood